pelithne/k8s/workshop.md

 az acr repository list --name <ACR name> --output table
 ```

-The following example output lists the *azure-vote-front* images as available in the registry.
-The list will (eventually) contain images from all workshop participants:
+The following example output lists the *azure-vote-front* images as available in the registry (if you are the only user in the registry, you probably only pushed one image, and the result will only show that image).

 ```
 Result